and its Affiliates:

 (b) NOTWITHSTANDING ANYTHING TO THE CONTRARY HEREIN, THE TOTAL LIABILITY OF CONTRACTOR UNDER ANY ORDER FOR WORK, (IRRESPECTIVE OF WHETHER CONTRACTOR MAY HAVE BEEN OR ALLEGED TO HAVE BEEN NEGLIGENT OR OTHERWISE AT FAULT AND IRRESPECTIVE OF INSURANCE COVERAGE) SHALL BE LIMITED TO THE PRICE ALLOCABLE TO THE ORDER FOR THE WORK AND, IN NO EVENT WILL CONTRACTOR’S AGGREGATE LIABILITY EXCEED THE NET AMOUNT PAID BY COMPANY TO CONTRACTOR FOR THE WORK.
 COMPANY AGREES TO RELEASE, INDEMNIFY AND HOLD CONTRACTOR HARMLESS FROM AND AGAINST ANY SUCH LIABILITY IN EXCESS OF SUCH AMOUNTS.
 COMPANY ALSO AGREES TO PROVIDE SUFFICIENT INSURANCE (OR SHALL SELF-INSURE) FOR THE BENEFIT OF EACH OF THE PARTIES HERETO AS SHALL BE NECESSARY TO PROTECT BOTH COMPANY AND CONTRACTOR FROM ANY LIABILITY AS ALLOCATED TO COMPANY PURSUANT TO THESE STANDARD TERMS AND CONDITIONS.

-(a) Each Party shall purchase and maintain in full force and effect (with underwriters having an AM Best A- rated as a minimum), for the term of the Order for Work and two years after the termination hereof, policies of insurance covering the terms and conditions described in Sections 7.2 - 7.4.
+(a) Each Party shall purchase and maintain in full force and effect (with underwriters having an AM Best A- rated as a minimum), for the term of the Order for Work, policies of insurance covering the terms and conditions described in Sections (b)-(d).
 Except for the worker’s compensation insurance policy, all such policies shall name the other Party as an additional insured.

 (b) Worker's Compensation & Employers' Liability Insurance: